 - Student Loans.

 There is a lot of debate right now about how to handle ballooning student loan debt.
 The solution is likely going to be multi-faceted and not immediate.
-Let’s immediately take student loan interest to zero so any payments made by borrowers would then be progress and there is a hope of getting out from under the burden of the debt while Congress figures out a long-term package.
+Let’s immediately take student loan interest to zero (interest rate, interest rate going forward, accrued interest, and capitalized interest) so any payments made by borrowers would then be progress and there is a hope of getting out from under the burden of the debt while Congress figures out a long-term package.
+One uncontroversial policy change would instantly take nearly all student loan borrowers out of predatory lending situations.

 - What are you actually going to get done?